toonwuka04/BC3930-Module2/README.md

 ### Code Description

-`/arduinoButtonAndJoystick` - holds the arduino file for code to uploaded to the ESP32 board
+`/arduinoButtonAndJoystick` - holds the arduino file for code to uploaded to the ESP32 board for gathering serial communication

+- `buttonjoystick.ino` - arduino file with ESP 32 code

 `/enclosure` - holds the svg files related to the enclosure for laser cutting

 `/sanrioinvaders` - holds the code for launching the space invaders interface and game through the Processing application

+- `spaceinvaders.pde` - processing file with space invaders code

 ### Fritzing Diagram

 <img width="607" alt="fritzdiagram" src="https://github.com/user-attachments/assets/df4b17f3-2255-42ab-8668-069a451cace2">